The Uninvited (1944 film): Legacy

-The film's song "Stella by Starlight" was later adapted into a popular song with lyrics by Victor Young, and was later recorded by other artists including Harry James and Frank Sinatra.
-Charlie Parker covered it in 1952, and Stan Getz, followed by more than a dozen other artists, recorded the song in the next two years.
+The musical piece "Stella by Starlight" was later adapted into a popular song with music by Victor Young, and lyrics by Ned Washington.
+It was later recorded by many artists, including Harry James and Frank Sinatra.
+Charlie Parker covered it in 1952, and Stan Getz, followed by more than a dozen other artists, recorded the song over the following two years.
 The song was performed by several jazz musicians, particularly those with an affinity for cool jazz, including Chet Baker, Bill Evans, and Miles Davis.